react-navigation/react-navigation.github.io/docs/redux-integration.md

 ---
 id: redux-integration
-title: Redux Integration
+title: Redux integration
-sidebar_label: Redux Integration
+sidebar_label: Redux integration
 ---

 1. To handle your app's navigation state in redux, you can pass your own `navigation` prop to a navigator.